aws-samples/serverless-patterns/sfn-inside-sfn-cdk-python/README.md

 # Modular building system using AWS Step Functions

 This sample project demonstrates how to use an AWS Step Functions state machine to build a modular system.

 An outer Step Function is used to orchestrate several inner Step Functions.
 Each inner Step Function produces an output identical with the input and each one can be used to do a specific job (a synchronous or asynchronous job).

-Having the output identical with the output makes it a interlocking block and allows to assemble together these blocks, in any order, to produce the required output.
+Having the output identical with the output makes it a interlocking block and allows to assemble together these blocks, in any order, to produce the required output like the options showed in the image below.

 ![Concept](img/concept.drawio.png)